presnick/ProgramsInformationPeople/_sources/SimplePythonData/HardCoding.rst

 In the code above, if the value of ``x`` were ``40``, ``55`` would not be the correct value for ``zx`` to have.
 But ``zx = y + x`` would still be absolutely correct.

-Another way of thinking about hard-coding is to ask yourself: *Will my answer be correct even if the provided variables had different values?* If the answer to that question is no, you're probably hard-coding, which you should avoid -- and there's probably at least a slightly more concise way to construct your answer!
+Another way of thinking about hard-coding is to ask yourself: *Would my answer be correct even if the provided variables had different values?* If the answer to that question is no, you're probably hard-coding, which you should avoid -- and there's probably at least a slightly more concise way to construct your answer!